By Jennifer Viegas

 “Flyball is a very inclusive dog sport,” says Jenkins.
 Here are the requirements:

 Small dogs are part of the game’s strategy.
-Hamilton explains that since each team’s hurdle heights are dependent on the height of their shortest racer, teams usually include a smaller dog to reduce the hurdle height.
+Hamilton explains that because each team’s hurdle heights are dependent on the height of their shortest racer, teams usually include a smaller dog to reduce the hurdle height.

 Keep in mind that human participants must be in good shape, given flyball’s fast-paced action.